DUBBSTOEVSKY/Cybersecurity-Portfolio/TryHackMe-main/SOC_L1/Snort.md

 ## Conclusion

 Completing this TryHackMe Snort room was a challenging yet immensely rewarding journey.
 Despite the difficulties sifting through packet logs, I was determined and fueled by coffee.
-Eventually, ,y perseverance paid off.
-Cheers to honing my skills in network intrusion detection and prevention.
-The hands-on experience of installing, configuring, and running Snort, along with writing custom rules and analyzing alerts!
+Eventually, my perseverance paid off.
+Cheers to honing skills in network intrusion detection and prevention.
+The hands-on experience of installing, configuring, and running Snort, along with writing custom rules and analyzing alerts was the type of journey I needed to get my hands dirty.